Michael Dawson (footballer): Hull City

 On 26 August 2014, he joined Premier League club Hull City on a three-year contract for an undisclosed fee understood to be £3.5 million.
 He made his debut on 31 August 2014 at Villa Park in a 2–1 defeat to Aston Villa.
 During the course of the 2014–15 season, Dawson established himself in the team and was selected captain on 17 occasions.
 With five matches left to go in the Premier League season, Hull played Liverpool, in which Dawson scored his first goal for the club and the only goal in the match, earning a vital three points in their fight against relegation.
 However, this was not enough as Hull went on to lose their next three matches and in their final match against Manchester United they only drew 0–0, sending Dawson and Hull to the Championship for next season.

-Dawson scored in their home match against Queens Park Rangers on 2 October 2016.
+Dawson scored in their home match against Queens Park Rangers on 19 September 2015.
 The 2015–16 season saw Hull finish fourth in the table and were promoted back to the Premier League via the play-offs, beating Sheffield Wednesday 1–0 at Wembley Stadium in the final.

 At the start of the 2016–17 season, Dawson picked up an injury in a pre-season friendly against Mansfield Town, which ruled him out for three months.

 At the end of the 2017–18 season, he entered into discussions with Hull about a new contract.

 Return to Nottingham Forest

 Dawson re-signed for Championship club Nottingham Forest on 30 May 2018 on a two-year contract, and has since served as club captain.
 He scored his first goal since his return to the City Ground on 17 August 2019 in a 3-0 win over Birmingham City Forest manager Sabri Lamouchi praised Dawson's attitude and leadership, saying "I have never seen in my professional life one guy who is this clever, who has the background he has and who is as professional and positive as him".
 On 17 June 2020, he signed an additional one-year contract with Forest.

 Dawson made no appearances for Forest during the 2020-21 season, and was released by Forest at the end of his contract.
-Dawson said: “It’s been frustrating that I haven’t been able to say goodbye to the fans in person but I hope to be back at the City Ground again very soon.
+Dawson said: "It's been frustrating that I haven't been able to say goodbye to the fans in person but I hope to be back at the City Ground again very soon.
 Forest has been a massive part of my life since I first put the shirt on at the age of 9.
 It will always be close to my heart and I leave with some fantastic memories."

-After retirement
+Post retirement

-In August 2021, Dawson returned to Tottenham Hotspur as one of the club's ambassadors.
+In August 2021, Dawson returned to Tottenham Hotspur as a club ambassador.
+In September, he joined Sky Sports as a pundit, joining the punditry panel for Soccer Saturday.